nuka-coder/nuka-coder/README.md

 ### About

 I’m a __Web Developer__ working to make technology that solves **real-world problems**, design creative websites that elevate user experience, and build community while exchanging ideas.
 I love that as a developer you never stop learning!
-Adding a new technology, or framework, to my utility belt is like a real-world **‘Achievement Unlocked!’**, and I find this incredibly exciting. 🎮 😏
+Adding a new technology, or framework, to my utility belt is like a real-world **‘Achievement Unlocked!’**, and I think that's very exciting. 🎮 😏

 ---
 #### What I'm working on: